thestephenmills/Benign-List-Checker/README.md

-# Mandiant_Programming_Exercise
+# Benign List Checker
-Programming challenge problem for the interview with Lipyeow/Mandiant.
 This program accepts a list of DNS names (TXT format) and a benign list (CSV format) then compares the files and outputs a file containing a list of DNS entries that do NOT have a suffix in the benign list.

 ### PREREQUISITES